-Moreover, unlike the case with patent ownership, it’s not necessary to reduce a trade secret to practice to own it.
-That is, you need not write it down or create and test it or file a patent application for it.
-Indeed, you’ll usually end up losing your trade secret rights if you file a patent application because the patent will be disclosed to the public (unless the patent applicant opts out of the 18-month publication rule and the patent does not issue).
+Moreover, unlike with patent ownership, it is not necessary to reduce a trade secret to practice in order to to own it.
+That is, you need not write it down or create and test it or file a patent application.
+Indeed, you will usually lose your trade secret rights if you file a patent application, because the patent will be disclosed to the public (unless the patent applicant opts out of the 18-month publication rule and the patent does not issue).